Overview

 of the mouth and gums.
 It also include cleaning the dentures if the

-patient has them.
+person has them.

 The mouth may become dry due to high fever, vomiting